quux00/mybatis-koans/README.md

 You are welcome to do the koans a different database and contribute solutions back.

 So you will need to decide what options you'd like to take.
-The closest thing to a "push-button" soluion is to use maven and H2.
+The closest thing to a "push-button" solution is to use maven and H2.
 To get the koans set up for that route, the only thing you will need to have pre-installed is maven and Java.
 Using any other database or ant will require additional setup, as described below.

 <a name="chooseDatabase"></a>

-#### Database
+### Database

 * If you are going to use H2 as your database, everything you need comes with the koan download
 * If you are going to use PostgreSQL or MySQL, you will need to install the database server (and client) software and get it configured to have at least one user with a username and password.
 You will NOT need to download the sakila database schema and dataset - they come with the koans - but you will need to load the sakila schema and dataset.